 - Preformed mouthguards: Preformed mouthguards are available at sports stores and have a unique teeth pattern.
-They are the most affordable version available, but they score low on points of comfort.
-Unless the wearer has perfectly aligned teeth, the comfort level will be average.
+They are the most affordable version available, but they are not very comfortable unless the wearer has perfectly aligned teeth.
 There are many people who find these preformed mouthguards painful on the gums.

-- “Boil and bite” mouthguards: Partially adjustable, the “boil and bite” mouthguards are also found at sports stores.
-They are flat and relatively hard.
-Put them in a pot of boiled water to soften, let it cool a little until it reaches a bearable temperature, then mold it onto the teeth using fingers and tongue.
-These mouthguards are significantly more comfortable than the preformed ones.
+- “Boil and bite” mouthguards: Partially adjustable, “boil and bite” mouthguards are also found at sports stores.
+They are flat and relatively hard until placed in a pot of boiling water.
+The user then lets them cool slightly and mold it onto their teeth using their fingers and tongue.
+These mouthguards are significantly more comfortable than the preformed mouthguards.

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best fitting devices.
-To make the safest and most comfortable mouthguard, Dr. Arnold takes an impression of patent’s teeth.
-The impression is used to mold a personalized mouthguard from a soft, and resistant material.
+To make the safest and most comfortable mouthguard, we takes an impression of your teeth.
+The impression is used to mold a personalized mouthguard from a soft and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.

 - Children and adults who engage in the above-mentioned sports or other dangerous activities with risks of injury (e.g. skateboarding).

 - People who grind their teeth at night.
-Grinding damages the tooth enamel applies pressure on jaws and provokes pain and headache.
+Grinding damages the tooth enamel and applies pressure on jaws that provokes pain and headaches.
 To prevent the discomfort, a special mouthguard or a nocturnal bite plate can be attached to teeth.
-Worn all night long, it prevents grinding and eliminates its disadvantages.
+Worn all night long, it prevents grinding to eliminate these problems.

-Care and maintenance of mouthguards is relatively simple and does not require a lot of time.
+Care and maintenance of mouthguards is a relatively simple process and does not require a lot of time.
 The basic rule is to keep it clean!
 Rinse you mouthguard or clean it with a mild cleanser after each use and rinse it thoroughly before putting it back in your mouth.
-Dispose it in a ventilated container to prevent damage or bad odor.
+Store your mouthguard in a ventilated container to prevent damage or odors.
 If the mouthguard is made in acrylic, it needs to be kept fully immersed in water to maintain its shape and properties.